Counting $3$-dimensional algebraic tori over $\mathbb{Q}$: Classification of -dimensional tori over

 \end{enumerate} \end{proposition}

 In each case, denote the splitting field of a torus $T$ by $L$ and identify $\Gal(L/\Q)$ with $G_T$.
 Let $C_m$ be the cyclic group of order $m$, $D_m$ be the dihedral group of order $2m$, $S_m$ be the symmetric group of degree $m$ and $A_m$ be the alternating group of degree $m$.
-For simplicity, denote $D_i := D_{L_i}$, $D_i' :=D_{L_i'}$, and so on.
-The following list gives the classification of $3$-dimensional tori over $\Q$ (except for the trivial case $\G_m^3$), together with their Artin conductors.
+For simplicity, denote $D_i := D_{L_i}$, $D_i' := D_{L_i'}$, and so on.
+We warn the readers not to confuse the discriminant $D_i$ and the dihedral group $D_m$.
+The following list gives the classification of $3$-dimensional tori over $\Q$ (except for the trivial one $\G_m^3$), together with their Artin conductors.

 \begin{enumerate}[label=(\roman*)]

 \item $G_T \cong C_2$ : $T$ is one of the following types.

 \begin{enumerate}[label=(\alph*)] \item $G_T = H_{2,a} := \left \langle \bigl(\begin{smallmatrix} 1 & 0 & 0\\ 0 & -1 & 0\\ 0 & 0 & -1 \end{smallmatrix}\bigr) \right \rangle$ : $T = \G_m \times T_{L/\Q}^2$ and $C(T)=D_L^2$.